balor/hop/Readme.md

   HOP is a small helper class for creating html objects souch a hyperlinks, images or forms.

-  I've created it while rewriting some webpage from PHP (dead-simple inline scripts) to Python (Bottle + SqlAlchemy).
+  I've created it while rewriting some webpage from PHP (dead-simple inline scripts) to Python (Bottle + SQLAlchemy).
-  The one thing that was missing during the development process was some html object printer.
-So i decided to create a small helper class, with no dependencies, not related to any framework, KISS'ish etc. Perfect to use with any simple web-framework like bottle or fpyf.
+  The one thing that was missing during the development process was a html object printer.
+So i decided to create a small one, with no dependencies, not related to any framework, KISS'ish etc. Perfect to use with any web-framework, from micros like bottle or fpyf to pylons, pyramid or django.
-  It works well also with frameworks like Pylons or Django (supporting thier auto-escape filters).
+  HOP is actively maintained and used both in small and big commercial web applications.
+It's main goal is to bring easy to use html helper library that you can use in any python web projct, without worrying about compatibility or dependencies.

 # Installation